WGBH-MLA/AAPB2/app/views/exhibits/eotp/notes.md

 <a name="32"></a><sup>32</sup>Jon Else notes that "Henry and Steve [Fayer] established early on that they would construct each episode not around abstract themes, but around the emotional surge of one or two big campaigns…” He continues, “This was, after all, prime-time television.
 There would, for instance, be no filmed exegesis on all the philosophies, strategies, and tactics of nonviolence on the first Freedom Ride, but there would be a filmed *story* about the *practice* of nonviolence on the first Freedom Ride, in 1961.”
 Else, *True South*, 109. *Eyes I* is a history of the civil rights movement, but it is also a work of narrative documentary filmmaking.
 Although the series is richly detailed, when the details threatened narrative cohesion, the Blackside crew privileged storytelling over comprehensiveness.

-<a name="33"></a><sup>33</sup>Jacqueline Dowd Hall, “The Long Civil Rights Movement and the Political Uses of the Past,” *The Journal of American History* (March 2005): 1234.
+<a name="33"></a><sup>33</sup>Hall, “The Long Civil Rights Movement,” 1234.

 <a name="34"></a><sup>34</sup>Eric Arneson, “Reconsidering the Long Civil Rights Movement,” *Historically Speaking* 10, no. 2 (April 2009), 31.

 <a name="35"></a><sup>35</sup>Some historians have pushed back against this argument.
-For a different perspective on civil rights periodization, see Sundiata Keita Cha-Jua and Clarence Lang, "The 'Long Movement' as Vampire: Temporal and Spatial Falacies in Recent Black Freedom Studies," *Journal of African American History* 92, no. 2 (2007): 265-88..
+For a different perspective on civil rights periodization, see Sundiata Keita Cha-Jua and Clarence Lang, "The 'Long Movement' as Vampire: Temporal and Spatial Fallacies in Recent Black Freedom Studies," *Journal of African American History* 92, no. 2 (2007): 265-88, https://www.jstor.org/stable/20064183.

 <a name="36"></a><sup>36</sup>*Voices of Freedom: An Oral History of the Civil Rights Movement from the 1950s through the 1980s*, comp. by Henry Hampton and Steve Fayer with Sarah Flynn (New York: Bantam Books, 1990).